hotandfresh/songr/README.md

 ## How to Run the Application
 Clone the repo [here](https://github.com/hotandfresh/songr) and save it in a directory of your choice.
 Open the application with an editor of your choice and hit the green arrow to run it.
 Navigate to ```http://localhost:8080```

+Additionally, after cloning the repo, the application can be run, from the root of the directory with the following terminal command: ```./gradlew run```

 ## End points
 Add any of these endpoints to the end of the local host address.